-And the final one of my story is the most noticeable of all.
+And the final wisp of my story is the most noticeable of all.
 A sketch.
 The last time we seven were together.
-Not for a purpose other than to remember the expeditions and try to pretend for a few shining hours that we were still the strangers we once were.
-In that moment, an image was formed and in the seeming ages since, I’ve come to understand how many intentions surround the single portrait.
-As I sailed on my own, as I met The Captain, as he began advising me to open myself to the objects and feelings most either don’t note or deeply fear, every time a new wisp filled me, the strength of that sketch grew stronger.
+Home from our excursions and for no other purpose than to remember the journeys and to pretend for a few shining hours that we were still the strangers we once were.
+On that night, we created the sketch and in the seeming ages since, I have come to understand how many intentions surround the single portrait.
+As I sailed on my own, as I met The Captain, as he began advising me to open myself to the objects and feelings most either do not notice or deeply fear, every time a new wisp filled me, the strength of that sketch grew stronger.
 In that image, we had attempted the impossible.
 To undo the intention that sword on the beach had left us with – to win a centuries-old war against abandonment.
-I didn’t see it at the time, I’m not sure any of us did.
-And I don’t know if we do now.
-Maybe I was too late to the realisation, maybe I’m first and the others will feel it too one day.
-I don’t know, but looking at the sketch now, one thing holds true in my mind and gives me hope.
-We can not only find the wisps left by others, we have the power to create them for others to find.
+I could not see it at the time, I am not sure any of us did.
+And I do not know if we do now.
+Maybe I was too late to the realisation, maybe I am first and the others will feel it too one day.
+But into that sketch we poured our companionship, our fulfilment and our newly entwined histories.
+And picturing our sketch now, one thing holds true in my mind and gives me my hope.
+We are not condemned only to find the wisps left by others; we have the power to create them for others.

 Here is my hope:

 The deck of the ship is cold against my bare feet.
 I step towards the bow.
 Having bared my soul to you, clothes seem less necessary than they have in the past.
-The air chills its way across my skin in a disinterested attempt to penetrate me, but the feeling stops at the surface.
-I’ve too much practice at not feeling.
+The air chills its way across my skin in a disinterested attempt to pierce me, but the feeling stops at the surface.
+I have too much practice at not feeling.
 I look down at the water and meet his eyes.
 The Captain.
 My murky reflection.
 Everything I love and hate, long since pulled from me and now only accessed in shards.
-He tells me it won’t work.
+He tells me it cannot work.
 That I have wasted ink on nonsense.
 But tonight, I can ignore him.
 My tale was written by hope, not by doubt and all the lonliness and solitude in his eyes cannot stop the intentions of my words as they are carried away around us on the whispering wind and waves.

-© 2015 by Eric Hackler
+© 2023 Eric Hackler